cotteux/RGproxy/README.md

 ## To Do
 - add certificate
-- correct some structure of the link sometime bug.
+- Rebuilt how to filter the structure of the link, the current option have issues.